caporizzi/Bulles/README.md

 #### Equivalence
 Then, based on Discrete Math, Math based functions are always fast so went with Union based algorithm which will solve the equivalence part.
 Union-Find has nearly constant-time operations with path compression and union by rank, making it highly efficient for merging label sets both locally (intra-rank) and across process boundaries (inter-rank).

-This is more scalable and robust than recursive DFS/BFS approaches, which may require deep recursion or redundant traversals.
+Union-Find was chosen instead of BFS or DFS because it scales better for large grids.
+BFS and DFS both rely on traversing neighbors repeatedly, which can create redundant work when bubbles are large or spread across multiple ranks.
+DFS also suffers from recursion depth issues when components get big.
+Union-Find avoids these issues because it works with a simple parent array.
+In practice this means it is faster and more parallel friendly than BFS or DFS, especially when equivalences must be resolved across MPI ranks.

 #### Connectivity
 Connectivity was restricted to 4-neighbors (up, down, left, right) instead of 8-neighbors.
 This choice avoids diagonal merging of bubbles, which can artificially connect distinct structures and bias size distribution.
 Moreover, 4-connectivity reduces ambiguity and simplifies communication at process boundaries, making it more aligned with physical interpretations in gas–liquid multiphase flows.